calebsimmons/FreedmontApp/README.md

 # FreedmontApp
-an in-house mobile application for Freedmont Mortgage
+An in-house mobile application for Freedmont Mortgage.